BlinkyStitt/plex-schedule/README.md

  - [ ] command for setting up crontab
  - [ ] use pip-sync instead of pip install
  - [ ] make sure specials get sorted into a series by air date instead of being a special season at the end
+ - [ ] how should multiple server support actually work? would it be better to just support easily moving from one server to another rather than updating multiple servers with one run?
+Probably since multiple runs can easily be setup with seperate configs

 # Authors